 Aramaic for Gazelle.

-Compare the Testimony of Yeshua’s Version of Acts with the 1851 Murdock Translation of Acts, or compare it with the 1849 Etheridge Version of “The Testimony of Yeshua” (New Testament).
+Compare the Testimony of Yeshua Version of this book with the 1851 Murdock or the 1849 Etheridge Versions of “The Testimony of Yeshua” (New Testament).